 No single food is essential to a child's diet, and a substitute for refused food can easily be found.
-If your child won't drink milk, try cheeses, yoghurts and milk shakes.
+If your child will not drink milk, try cheeses, yoghurts and milk shakes.

-If your child won't eat cooked vegetables for dinner, you could offer more fruits or salad vegetables (such as celery or carrots).
+If your child will not eat cooked vegetables for dinner, you could offer more fruits or salad vegetables (such as celery or carrots).
 But keep offering the vegetables too.

-If your child won't eat meat, you can give them the iron they need with foods like wholemeal bread, iron-fortified breakfast cereals, beans and lentils.
+If your child will not eat meat, you can give them the iron they need with foods like wholemeal bread, iron-fortified breakfast cereals, beans and lentils.
 And you can replace the protein in meat with the protein in milk, dairy foods, eggs, peanut butter and beans.